dockstore/dockstore/_docs/getting-started-with-cwl.md

 ## Testing Locally

 So at this point, you've created a Docker-based tool and have described how to call that tool using CWL.
-Let's test running the BAMStats using the Dockstore command line and descriptor rather than just directly calling it via Docker.
+Let's test running the BAMStats using the Dockstore command line and descriptor, rather than just directly calling it via Docker.
 This will test that the CWL correctly describes how to run your tool.

 First thing I'll do is create a completely local dataset and JSON parameterization file: